 Their popularity and job market

-For you to have an idea of their popularity, I will compare them based on StackOverflow questions, developers opinion and job market.
+For you to have an idea of their popularity, I will compare them based on StackOverflow questions, developers’ opinions and job market.

 As for StackOverflow, we can see from the chart above, that Ruby on Rails overshadowed Django right in the beginning.
-When AI started to be used on web development, there's a notorious increase of Django's popularity.
-It surpassed Ruby on Rails in mid 2017 and all indicates that it will keep growing, while Ruby on Rails will continue to decline.
+When AI started to be used on web development, there's a notorious increase in Django's popularity.
+It surpassed Ruby on Rails in mid-2017 and all indicates that it will keep growing, while Ruby on Rails will continue to decline.